IBM/cp4waiops-samples/aiops-cognos-analytics/guide/Dashboarding-Guide.md

 - **G0GBZML** - IBM Db2 Server Standard 11.5 VPC Option for IBM Cognos Analytics Cartridge 12.1.0 for IBM Cloud Pak for AIOps 4.11.1 eAssembly

 ### Installation planning for Cognos and Db2
 For both, you will need a VNC or X setup on the VMs to allow usage of the installation and configuration GUIs.
-[This guide](https://www.ibm.com/support/pages/how-install-cognos-analytics-red-hat-enterprise-linux) from Cognos Analytics support can help if needed.
+[This guide](https://www.ibm.com/support/pages/how-install-cognos-analytics-red-hat-enterprise-linux) from Cognos Analytics support is very useful and at the very least provides details on the **additional packages needed for Cognos Analytics on RHEL - you must install these**.

 For Db2 planning you will want to refer to:
 - [Preparing to install Db2 database](https://www.ibm.com/docs/en/db2/11.5.x?topic=servers-preparing-install-db2-database)